BAlmroth/wanted/README.md

 #  WANTED AT YRGO

 An interactive web application where you race against time to find the correct characters based on emotional expressions.
-The game increases in difficulty through multiple levels with different emotions (happy, sad, angry, loving, and dead runes.
+The game increases in difficulty through multiple levels with different emotions (happy, sad, angry, loving, and dead Rune.
 Rune is a red panda from Yrgo).

  **Play the game here:** [https://wantedatyrgo.vercel.app/](https://wantedatyrgo.vercel.app/)